 Unbeknownst to me, volcanos are not easy hikes, as it had loose debris and plenty of small rocks.
 As well, the weather on top was hella Canadian and I was freezing cold despite the extra layers.

 Although my feet were sore from the hike, I didn’t realize that my toenails were completely purple after I came back down.
 A few weeks later, they were gone with the wind.
 One of the most important things to know before travleing Guatemla is to cut yo toenails if you are going on lengthy hikes!
-My eighth travel tip for Guatemala is to bring good shoes and extra layers if you plan on hiking a volcano!
+The eighth of my Guatemala travel tips is to bring good shoes and extra layers if you plan on hiking a volcano!

 Most towns in Guatemala are lined with second-hand stores.
 For those who like to thrift shop, a walk down a random street will give you ample options for affordable purchases.
 These shops are more likely to appear in local marketplaces.
 My favorite were ones in Guatemala City, especially the markets around the National Palace of Culture.

-10. Is Guatemala Safe for solo travelers, female travelers, and the like?
+10. Is Guatemala Safe for Solo Travelers, Female Travelers, & the Like?

 I backpacked for two and a half weeks across Guatemala and had no worries!
 I took local buses and visited night markets like every other person without any trouble.
 As always, I tend to cover up more when on the road, but I often saw short shorts and tank tops on travelers.